SNH-star/aviary/README.md

 we have provided the following list of citations for you to use in alphabetical order.
 This list will be updated as new modules are added to aviary.

-A constantly updating list of citations can be found in the [Citations document](https://rhysnewell.github.io/aviary/citations).
+A maintained list of citations can be found in the [citation guide](https://snh-star.github.io/aviary/citations/).

 # License